adam-lafontaine/CMS/blog/posts/[006][Simple image transforms].md

 }
 ```

 The standard algorithms library is a handy set of tools to have.
 Getting access to it requires providing the alorithms with a means of iterating over your collection of elements.
 Implementing an iterator can be prohibitive but if your data simply resides in a buffer, then it's quite easy.
 The algorithms just work, they make your code more readable and are perfect for when you don't want to reinvent the wheel.
 In some situations you will need to reinvent the wheel and a standard algorithm may not be suitable.
 In fact, many companies have their own implementations of a standard library that works best for their technology.
-Whatevever your situation, they are an excellent resource to have and well worth becoming familiar with.
+Whatever your situation, they are an excellent resource to have and well worth becoming familiar with.